 Soon after, the first automated approaches leveraging machine learning models trained on either raw \citep{joyce2023using} or interpreted satellite data followed \citep{jongaramrungruang2022methanet, groshenry2022detecting}.
-As highlighted by the opinion piece of \citep{thompson_ml_promise_2021}, research in developing machine learning models for hyperspectral data has been limited by the availability of large, annotated datasets.
-As such, these early works either considered only a relatively small numbers of real methane leak events, or they depend on simulation of synthetic data.
-Some of the first large, annotated datasets were presented by NASA in the work of \citep{cusworth2021intermittency} using aerial campaign of AVIRIS-NG over the Permian Basin region in the US.
+As highlighted in the opinion piece by \citep{thompson_ml_promise_2021}, research on developing machine learning models for hyperspectral data has been limited by the availability of large, annotated datasets.
+As such, these early works either considered only a relatively small number of real methane leak events or eddepended on the simulations of synthetic data.
+NASA presented some of the first large, annotated datasets in the work of \citep{cusworth2021intermittency} using an aerial campaign of AVIRIS-NG over the Permian Basin region in the US.
 In the works of \citep{STARCOP, kumar2023methanemapper}, this data has enabled training more complex machine learning models on real methane leak events.

-Furthermore, \citep{STARCOP} have cleared and refined the ground truth labels from this dataset and released the data in a machine learning ready format.
+Furthermore, \citep{STARCOP} has cleared and refined the ground-truth labels for this dataset and released the data in a machine-learning-ready format.
 They also showcased some early examples of generalisation across sensors, by detecting events in data from the spaceborne instrument EMIT.
-The recent work of \citep{mancoridis2025multi} further explores cross sensors adaptation using generative machine learning models.
+The recent work of \citep{mancoridis2025multi} further explores cross-sensor adaptation using generative machine learning models.

-Worth noting is also the work exploring different ways of computing methane enhancement products.
-The most widely used approaches derive from the matched filter method \citep{thompson2015real}, for example its iterative variant called Mag1c \citep{foote_fast_2020_mag1c}.
+\fix{It is also worth noting the work that explores different methods for computing methane enhancement products.} The most widely used approaches derive from the matched filter method \citep{thompson2015real}, for example, its iterative variant, Mag1c \citep{foote_fast_2020_mag1c}.
 More recently, variants using extended spectral ranges of imaging spectroscopy data were proposed as the wide-window matched filter in \citep{roger2023wide_MF}.
 A similar approach is also noted in \citep{bue2025towards} as the full VSWIR variant of the column-wise matched filter (full CMF).
-We however note that most of these works do not quantitatively compare these methane enhancement products on large datasets.
+However, we note that most of these works do not quantitatively compare these methane enhancement products across large datasets.